oxayavongsa/aai-501-final-team-4/README.md

 ### **Expected Behaviors and Problem Handling**

-We aim to provide a reliable classification of real estate into pricing tiers using advanced algorithms like decision trees, random forests, and gradient boosting, ensuring accuracy through rigorous data preprocessing and model evaluation.
+We aim to provide a reliable classification of real estate into pricing tiers using advanced algorithms like random forests, K-Nearest Neighbors (KNN), and gradient boosting, ensuring accuracy through rigorous data preprocessing and model evaluation.

 ## **Reference List**